smerrill/grenadesandwich.com/_posts/2013-01-01-ten-lesser-known-things-about-vagrant.md

 ## 6. Vagrant's box management keeps pristine copies of boxes for you

+## 7. Moving and cloning your Vagrant projects

+* The `.vagrant` file and how it tracks VMs

-## 7. You can use the VirtualBox CLI to manage your machines
+## 8. You can use the VirtualBox CLI to manage your machines

+* A quick `VBoxManage` primer
+* Hard stopping a VM
+* Stopping a VM after you delete a Vagrantfile

-## 8. Vagrant runs pretty much everywhere
+## 9. Vagrant runs pretty much everywhere

 This shouldn't really come as a surprise to anyone, but every time I try out a new platform, Vagrant works flawlessly.
 This is a tribute to VirtualBox: although it has its warts, it runs pretty much everywhere.
 Mitchell also has to work around various VirtualBox bugs on [certain versions of OS X](https://github.com/mitchellh/vagrant/commit/e367a8cfd6ecd3b194ab694eea948dfd891b76b9) [and on Windows](https://github.com/mitchellh/vagrant/commit/6323a8efd433e6e340a262e89fa3aba86f2e9d4f), so the fact that this all just works transparently is pretty awesome.